ArshadAQ/Smart-Transport-Information-System/README.md

 # Smart-Transport-Information-System
-Real time public transport information update
+Real time public transport information update.

 This project updates passengers with real time status updates of public transport to help them with better decision, planning and time management.
 A bus has been taken as an example.